nrfconnect/sdk-nrf-bm/doc/nrf-bm/subsys/bm_storage.rst

 .. _lib_storage:

-Storage Library
+Bare Metal Storage
-###############
+##################

 .. contents::
    :local:
    :depth: 2

-The Storage library provides abstractions for reading, writing, and erasing non-volatile memory (NVM).
+The Bare Metal Storage subsystem provides abstractions for reading, writing, and erasing non-volatile memory (NVM).

 Overview
 ********

-The library supports multiple storage instances, each bound to a specific memory region, and reports operation results through user-defined event handlers.
+The subsystem supports multiple storage instances, each bound to a specific memory region, and reports operation results through user-defined event handlers.
 Depending on the backend and runtime state, operations may be synchronous or asynchronous.

 Configuration
 *************

-The library is enabled and configured entirely using the Kconfig system.
+The subsystem is enabled and configured entirely using the Kconfig system.
-Set the :kconfig:option:`CONFIG_BM_STORAGE` Kconfig option to enable the library.
+Set the :kconfig:option:`CONFIG_BM_STORAGE` Kconfig option to enable the subsystem.

 Select a storage backend by enabling one of the following Kconfig options: